LabTranslationalArchitectomics/riboWaltz/README.md

 ### Getting help

- Next sections illustrate how to make use of __riboWalz__ by introducing all functions included in the package and reporting most of the data structures and graphical outputs generated with the default options.
+ The following sections illustrate how to make use of __riboWalz__ by introducing all functions included in the package and reporting most of the data structures and graphical outputs generated with the default options.
 Similar information are reported in the vignette returned by

 	browseVignettes("riboWaltz")